25 Species of Animals in Cancun: Discover Mexico Wildlife

 I haven’t mentioned places like Dolphin Discovery here due to ethical reasons.

-Despite being inside Cancun and convenient to reach, I don’t recommend these places and suggest the above-mentioned ways to see dolphins; because, in addition to being able to watch them from a closer distance, those are a great way for animal lovers to interact with dolphins without disturbing their environment.
+Despite being inside Cancun and convenient to reach, I don’t recommend these places.
+I suggest the above-mentioned ways to see dolphins because, in addition to being able to watch them from a closer distance, they are a great way for animal lovers to interact with dolphins without disturbing their environment.

 15. Sea turtles

-Sea turtles are one of the most famous animals to see in Cancun and around the beautiful Mexican Caribbean.
-Being able to witness these incredible creatures up close is an experience that will stay with you for years to come, as you learn about their unique life cycle and struggles they face.
+Sea turtles are among the most famous animals to see in Cancun and the beautiful Mexican Caribbean.
+Witnessing these incredible creatures up close is an experience that will stay with you for years to come, as you learn about their unique life cycle and the struggles they face.

-Most nesting grounds can be found on protected beaches on the outskirts of town, where sea turtles start laying their eggs from May to October in nests dug by the females.
+Most nesting grounds can be found on protected beaches on the outskirts of town.
+Sea turtles start laying their eggs from May to October in nests dug by females.

 Turtles hatch at night after 50-65 days of incubation and head towards the ocean following starlight’s reflection off the water’s surface.

-Apart from getting to swim with sea turtles, you can also watch these baby sea turtles hatch and take their first ever steps into the ocean, or even volunteer in baby sea turtles release programs to help with the preservation efforts!
+Apart from swimming with sea turtles, you can also watch these baby sea turtles hatch and take their first-ever steps into the ocean or even volunteer in baby sea turtle release programs to help with preservation efforts!

-Now, while we’re on the topic of sea turtles in Cancun, it’d be remiss not to mention the nearby town named “Place of Turtle” in Maya language.
+Now, while we’re on sea turtles in Cancun, it’d be remiss not to mention the nearby town named “Place of Turtle” in the Maya language.

-I’m talking about Akumal, and this is where you will get to see hundreds of green sea turtles up close and snorkel with them.
+I’m talking about Akumal, where you can see hundreds of green sea turtles up close and snorkel with them.

-You can get there on your own if you rented a car or by combi (colectivo) from Playa del Carmen direction Tulum.
+You can get there on your own if you rent a car or take a combi (colectivo) from Playa del Carmen to Tulum.

 Animals that live in the Yucatan Peninsula but are difficult to spot

-The Yucatan Peninsula, home to the bustling Cancun, is filled with a diverse range of wildlife.
-While some animals can be easily spotted vacationing in Cancun, there are other species that are more elusive and difficult to find.
-Here are some that might want to keep an eye out for.
+The Yucatan Peninsula, home to the bustling Cancun, is filled with diverse wildlife.
+While some animals can be easily spotted vacationing in Cancun, others are more elusive and difficult to find.
+Here are some that you might want to keep an eye out for.

 16. Jaguars

-It is very rare to spot Jaguars in the Yucatan Peninsula as they hide in the jungle and come out at night to haunt.
+It is scarce to spot Jaguars in the Yucatan Peninsula as they hide in the jungle and come out at night to haunt.

-Especially found deep within the Calakmul Biosphere Reserve, these majestic cats can be seen roaming freely and silently through the lush jungles of the region.
+Especially found deep within the Calakmul Biosphere Reserve, these majestic cats can be seen roaming freely and silently through the region’s lush jungles.

-The reserve is a huge area of more than 7,000 square kilometers and is one of the best places to spot jaguars in their natural habitat.
+The reserve covers more than 7,000 square kilometers and is one of the best places to spot jaguars in their natural habitat.

-Just keep in mind that jaguars have a beautiful spotted coat made up of black or brown patches which helps them blend into their environment while hunting prey, and as they mainly hunt at night, they are fairly elusive animals.
+Just remember that jaguars have a beautiful spotted coat of black or brown patches, which helps them blend into their environment while hunting prey.
+As they mainly hunt at night, they are fairly elusive animals.

-But with patience and luck you might just come across them while exploring Calakmul.
+But with patience and luck, you might come across them while exploring Calakmul.

-For reference you should know that the guide I hired in the Calakmul Biosphere told me that in his 7 years working in the jungle he only saw the jaguar 3 times.
-But who knows, maybe you are in luck and you will see it too!
+For reference, you should know that the guide I hired in the Calakmul Biosphere told me that he only saw the jaguar three times in his seven years working in the jungle.
+But who knows, maybe you are lucky and will see it too!

 17. Tapirs

-Tapirs are a large, dark-colored mammal that can be found in many parts of the world, including Cancun.
+Tapirs are large, dark-colored mammals found in many parts of the world, including Cancun.
 Well, maybe not in the city, but in the surrounding green areas, meaning the jungle.

-These animals have an interesting and distinct appearance with their round bodies and short, flexible snouts.
-With a weight of up to 700 pounds, tapirs are the largest land mammals native to Mexico.
+Tapirs, with their round bodies and short, flexible snouts, have an interesting and distinct appearance.
+They can weigh up to 700 pounds and are the largest land mammals native to Mexico.

 The tapir is an endangered species due to habitat destruction and hunting.

-They can be found in areas such as the Sian Ka’an Biosphere Reserve and the Yucatan jungles which provide them with plenty of food sources like fruit, leaves, grasses, and aquatic plants, but it’s very rare to spot them.
+They can be found in areas such as the Sian Ka’an Biosphere Reserve and the Yucatan jungles, which provide plenty of food sources like fruit, leaves, grasses, and aquatic plants, but it’s very rare to spot them.

-When visiting Cancun, you get to see several large cats native to the region.
+When visiting Cancun, you see several large cats native to the region.
 Two species of wild cats living in the Yucatan Peninsula are pumas and ocelots.
-Both of these beautiful animals make their home in the tropical forests that cover much of the peninsula.
+These beautiful animals make their home in the tropical forests covering much of the peninsula.

-Pumas, also known as mountain lions or cougars, are one of the largest cat species that can live up to 13 years.
-They are solitary hunters who prefer dense vegetation for stalking prey, and are usually shy creatures who will avoid being seen.
+Pumas, also known as mountain lions or cougars, are one of the largest cat species.
+They can live up to 13 years.
+Pumas are solitary hunters who prefer dense vegetation for stalking prey.
+They are usually shy creatures who will avoid being seen.

-Ocelots are also an endangered species of wild cat found in Mexico’s tropical jungle areas near the Yucatan Peninsula.
+Ocelots are also an endangered wild cat species found in Mexico’s tropical jungle near the Yucatan Peninsula.

-Another one of the hard-to-spot animals inhabiting the region is the spotted skunk, which can be found in many different areas throughout Mexico and into Southwestern United States.
+Another hard-to-spot animal inhabiting the region is the spotted skunk, which can be found in many different areas throughout Mexico and the southwestern United States.

-The skunk has a small, slender body with short legs as well as a short tail that is tipped with white fur.
+The skunk has a small, slender body with short legs and a short tail tipped with white fur.
 It is easily recognized by its distinctive black and white spotted coat.

 As its name suggests, the Yucatan spotted skunk is native to this peninsula and can be seen throughout its jungles.

-If you’re lucky enough, you might spot some and even see them doing their famous handstands.
-Just remember that the handstand precedes the nasty smell they release to deter predators, so be careful.
+You might spot some and even see them doing their famous handstands if you’re lucky enough.
+Remember that the handstand precedes the nasty smell they release to deter predators, so be careful.

-The Sereque, or Agouti, is a small rodent that can be found in many places around the Yucatan Peninsula.
-This cute and furry creature has an orange-brown color to its fur, which helps it blend in with the sandy landscapes and lush jungles of this tropical paradise.
+The Sereque, or Agouti, is a small rodent found in many places around the Yucatan Peninsula.
+This cute and furry creature has an orange-brown fur color that helps it blend in with the sandy landscapes and lush jungles of this tropical paradise.

-While these animals are mostly nocturnal, it is still possible to spot them during the daytime hours as they roam about looking for food.
+While these animals are mostly nocturnal, they can still be spotted during the daytime as they roam about looking for food.

 Sereques typically feed on fallen seeds from trees or plants nearby and can often be seen hunting for something tasty along the forest floor.

 These critters may also take shelter under rocks or logs during the warmer parts of the day when shade becomes sparse.
-As such, you should keep your eyes peeled while exploring Cancun’s beautiful outdoors if you want to spot one of these!
+As such, you should keep your eyes peeled while exploring Cancun’s beautiful outdoors if you want to spot one!

 Where you must not see animals

 I mentioned not visiting places like Dolphin Discovery earlier.
-This is because such places are mostly for-profit and raise animals in captivity, and visiting there will only encourage people to do it more — ultimately harming and destroying the ecosystem and endangering the animals.
+Such places are mostly for-profit and raise animals in captivity, and visiting there will only encourage people to do it more—ultimately harming and destroying the ecosystem and endangering the animals.

-These places are not only cruel but also dangerous for the planet in the long run, so I suggest not visiting them.
+These places are cruel and dangerous for the planet in the long run, so I suggest not visiting them.
 As a rule of thumb, avoid places that raise animals in captivity and stick to wildlife encounters offered in the animals’ natural habitat.

 Dangerous animals in Cancun and the Yucatan Peninsula

-It’s true that Cancun and the Yucatan Peninsula are one of the best destinations to see the diverse wildlife of Mexico.
-However, that also means that there are certain creatures that can be dangerous, and even downright fatal, so it’s good to keep them in mind and avoid them for a safe and enjoyable experience.
+Cancun and the Yucatan Peninsula are among the best destinations to see the diverse wild animals in Mexico.
+However, that also means that particular creatures can be dangerous, and even downright fatal, so it’s good to keep them in mind and avoid them for a safe and enjoyable experience.

 These include a variety of venomous snakes, certain insects, and a few species of marine creatures.
 I’m highlighting some of them below.

-As a side note, you should not get scared as these animals are not hanging out in areas where humans live and it’s very rare to encounter these species.
-I have actually never seen any of them in my 13 years in Mexico.
+As a side note, you should not get scared.
+These animals do not hang out in areas where humans live, and it’s very rare to encounter them.
+I have never seen any of them in my 13 years in Mexico.

-Among the Mexican wildlife, the Mexican beaded lizard is one of the most dangerous animals that can be found in Cancun and the Yucatan Peninsula.
-This reptile, with its beautiful black and yellow coloration, can easily blend into its surrounding environment.
+Among Mexican wildlife, the Mexican beaded lizard is one of the most dangerous animals.
+It can be found in Cancun and the Yucatan Peninsula.
+With its beautiful black and yellow coloration, this reptile can easily blend into its surrounding environment.

 Though its appearance may seem harmless, this species is renowned for being aggressive and territorial when disturbed or threatened.

-It has long, sharp claws and venomous teeth which it uses to protect itself from potential predators by lashing out at them.
+It has long, sharp claws and vicious teeth, which it uses to protect itself from potential predators by lashing out at them.

-Another one of the dangerous animals that can be found in Cancun and the Yucatan Peninsula is the stonefish.
+Another dangerous animal found in Cancun and the Yucatan Peninsula is the stonefish.
 This fish lives at depths of up to 40 feet and is camouflaged to blend in with its surroundings on the ocean floor.

-It has venomous spines along its back, which are capable of delivering a potentially fatal sting if stepped on or touched by an unsuspecting person.
+It has venomous spines along its back, which can deliver a potentially fatal sting if stepped on or touched by an unsuspecting person.

-The stonefish is one of the many species of venomous fish in the world, making it a unique danger for beach-goers in this region.
-It has a rock-like body with a wide head and protruding eyes, allowing it to stay well hidden amongst rocks and coral reefs on the seafloor.
+The stonefish is one of the many venomous fish in the world, making it a unique danger for beach-goers in this region.
+Its rock-like body, wide head, and protruding eyes allow it to stay well hidden amongst rocks and coral reefs on the seafloor.

 They are unlikely to be close to the beach, but stay aware of your surroundings while snorkeling or diving.
 They won’t attack you of course, but you may bump into them if you touch the rocks as they are easily camouflaging, hence the name.